Coweta County, Georgia: Government

 The legislative body of Coweta is the Coweta County Commission, which consists of five members elected from numbered districts.
 The chairmanship rotates among the members.
 Coweta County is the only county in Georgia that operates with a rotating chairmanship.

 In the General Assembly, it is currently divided between State House district 70, 71, 72 and 132, and is within State Senate district 28 (currently held by Matt Brass).
-In Congress, it is in the 3rd congressional district, currently represented by Drew Ferguson.
+In Congress, it is in the 3rd congressional district, currently represented by Brian Jack.

 Politics

 Coweta is a strongly Republican county, voting 68.4 percent for Donald Trump in 2016 and 69.9 percent for Brian Kemp in 2018.